ScarAgathor/PELS-Website/plan.md

 remember to add tabindex to make site accessible

+find a way to differentiate between officers and memebers on the site and everywhere else

 remember to fix responsiveness issues

+consider using variable in the css

 remember to test touch sensibility for mobile version